 We regularly receive correspondence about dogs and dog walking in the park, covering a wide range of issues from dangerous dogs to dog fouling and incidents involving dog walkers and those without dogs.

-Dog control orders are now in place which means that dog owners/walkers can be fined in certain circumstances.
 Dogs can roam freely in the park but need to be under the control of their owners.
 In some areas they must be kept on leads and there are some designated gated areas of the park where they are not allowed at all.
 Dogs must be kept on leads at all times on the upper café terrace and on the grass slope in front of the house and are not allowed inside the house/café or in the toilets.

 The signs and path markings placed at some gates asking cyclists to slow down have been useful and the council is looking into having them replicated at all the gates.

 This report looks at the importance of Clissold Park for nature conservation.
 The park has three million visitors a year and a rich biodiversity that needs to be preserved.